Suicidal Ideation and Mental Disorder Detection with Attentive Relation Networks: Methods

 \subsection{Problem~Definition}

 Detecting suicidal ideation and mental disorders in social content is technically a domain-specific task of text classification.
-In our paper, we conduct fine-grained suicide risk assessment and classification of multiple mental health issues, which are naturally regarded as multi-class classification.
-For fine-grained suicide risk, the risk levels include none, low, moderate, and severe risk, while for mental health classification, specific mental disorders include depression, anxiety, and bipolar.
-Moreover, there are two subtasks for specific social content settings, i.e., post-level classification and user-level classification.
+Our paper conducts a fine-grained suicide risk assessment and classification of multiple mental health issues, which are naturally regarded as multi-class classification.
+For fine-grained suicide risk, the risk levels include none, low, moderate, and severe risk, while for mental health classification, specific mental disorders are depression, anxiety, and bipolar.
+Moreover, there are two subtasks for specific social content settings, i.e., post-level and user-level classification.
 The former one takes single post $p$ as input, while the latter one detects the suicide attempter with multiple posts $P=\{p_1, p_2, \dots, p_n\}$.